List of Ice Age characters: Sirens

-Sirens are shape-shifting fish-like creatures that lay on rock outcrops near the ocean, where they lure in creatures by casting hallucinations of entities attractive to the creatures (such as loved ones, attractive potential mates, or even items such as Scrat's prized acorn).
-Scrat kills a siren when trying to bury it, leading the others to chase him.
+Sirens are shape-shifting fish-like creatures that lay on rock outcrops near the ocean, where they lure in creatures by casting hallucinations of entities attractive to the creatures (such as loved ones, attractive potential mates or even items such as Scrat's prized acorn).
+Scrat kills a siren posing as his acorn when trying to bury it, leading the others to chase him in retaliation.
 At the end of the film, one lures Captain Gutt and consumes him after assuming the form of a female Gigantopithecus.

-They are loosely based on the Sirens of Greek mythology.
+They are loosely based on the eponymous beings in Greek mythology.

 Precious

-Precious is a 123-foot-long Livyatan with three rows of teeth.
-Precious was the pet of a ground sloth named Granny; Granny's family, especially Marshall, thought her senile for talking on about her "dead pet".
-But Precious was alive and had grown to an enormous size.
-When Granny, along with her grandson Sid and his friends Manny and Diego, were confronted at a cliff overhanging the ocean by a number of pirates, Granny called Precious, who rose up out of the water, opened her mouth, and allowed Granny to walk in along with Sid, who was disgusted at the smell inside the whale.
+Precious is a one hundred twenty-three-foot-long Livyatan with three rows of teeth.
+Precious was the pet of a ground sloth named Granny; Granny's family, especially Marshall, thought her senile for talking on about her "dead pet", but Precious was alive and had grown to an enormous size.
+When Granny, along with her grandson Sid and his friends Manny and Diego, were confronted at a cliff overhanging the ocean by a number of pirates, Granny called Precious, who rose up out of the water, opened her mouth and allowed Granny to walk in along with Sid, who was disgusted at the smell inside the whale.
 Later, Granny and Sid use her like a submarine to fight with the pirates.

 Large, even for a whale, Precious was the beloved pet of Granny, who was always seen throwing food into the ocean when she was near it.
 Precious was loyal to Granny, such that Granny could step inside the whale's mouth and commandeer her like a submarine.
-Her blowhole was shown as being capable of delivering a nasty attack to the pirates, and she was able to swallow Manny to prevent him from falling in the sea.
+Her blowhole was shown as being capable of delivering a nasty attack to the pirates and she was able to swallow Manny to prevent him from falling in the sea.